camachevaz/ESL/_posts/2022-04-18-tutoring-7th.markdown

 ### Past

+- GET: to express the idea of persuading, convincing, someone
+- HAVE: to express the idea of directing, ordering, somenone

 Did + Person 1 + have + Person 2 + Base form verb?
 Did + Person 1 + get + Person 2 + Infinitve form verb?